apache/iotdb/docs/UserGuide/Operate-Metadata/Export-Schema.md

     * It may be because the environment variable $IOTDB_HOME is not set, please set the environment variable and try again
 * Encounter an error, because: File ... already exist.
     * There is already a mlog.bin or tlog.txt file in the target directory, please check the target directory and try again
-* Encounter an error, because: ... does not exist or is not a directory.
-    * The source directory path does not exist or is not a directory, please check the source directory and try again
-* Encounter an error, because: ... is not a valid directory.
-    * The source directory is not the schema directory in IoTDB, please check the target directory and try again

 ### Load Schema